Deductive Beam Search: Decoding Deducible Rationale for Chain-of-Thought Reasoning

 \subsection{Verifier Analysis}

-We comprehensively analyze the verifiability of our proposed verifier.
-We analyze performance (Table \ref{tab:verifier_performance}), score distribution (Figure \ref{fig:distribution}), and robustness on different model scales (Figure \ref{fig:accu}).

-\textbf{Empirical Study.} For empirical experiments, we test how our verifier will score the gold reasoning steps compared to synthesized reasoning steps.
+We comprehensively analyze the verifiability of our proposed verifier on performance (Table \ref{tab:verifier_performance}) and score distribution (Figure \ref{fig:distribution}). \paragraph{Empirical Study.} For empirical experiments, we test how our verifier will score the gold reasoning steps compared to synthesized reasoning steps.
 We randomly sample 500 context-step pairs from the test set of the GSM8K dataset as gold reasoning steps.
 For each pair, we synthesize nine reasoning steps using \textit{Llama2-7b} as inferior reasoning steps.
 The verifier's task is to rank them, and the performance is evaluated by four metrics, namely, Mean Reciprocal Rank (MRR), HITS@1/3/5.
 MRR evaluates the average rank of the gold reasoning step, and the HITS metrics reflect whether the gold reasoning step will be chosen under beam size setting 1/3/5.
 To compare with the self-evaluation pattern, we ask ChatGPT to rank these reasoning steps rather than predict scores, leveraging its inherent reranking capabilities \citep{ma-etal-2023-large}.
 The results are listed in Table \ref{tab:verifier_performance}.
 Our verifier outperforms ChatGPT across all metrics, evidencing its capability.
 Notably, our verifier correctly identifies 86\% of the gold reasoning steps within the top 5 positions out of 10 samples, affirming the deducibility of the reasoning paths decoded under $m=5, n=10$.

 \textbf{Distribution Analysis.} To ascertain the reliability of our verifier, we compare the score distributions for correct and wrong predictions between the original LM confidence (\textit{gpt-3.5-turbo-instruct}) and our deductive verification score.
 We use results from greedy decoding, which naturally produces confidence scores from LM, and ask the verifier to score on them.
 Figure \ref{fig:distribution} shows the substantial difference between an LM confidence score and our deductive score.
 Notably, the LM confidence score demonstrates a mere 4\% increase in scores of the correct reasoning paths, whereas our verifier exhibits a 17\% increase.
 This significant difference proves the enhanced verifiability of our verification approach.